 This section on potential developments should be read in conjunction with the plan's objectives and policies, as well as the following section on implementation, funding and methods.
-Funding for development within the park is subject to Greater Wellington's annual and long-term community consultation planning processes.
+Funding for development within the park is subject to the Regional Council's annual and long-term community consultation planning processes.

-Battle Hill Farm Forest Park - proposals for management and development
+Battle Hill Farm Forest Park - Proposals for management and development